 A good project management app provides a space for teams to store and manage files directly in the tool or by using an integrated third-party solution.
 Document management features that are indispensable in a PM software are:

 - The ability to attach documents to tasks

 - The ability to attach notes and comments to uploaded documents

-- Multiple document upload using drag-drop
+- Multiple document upload using drag and drop functionality

 - Document organization within folders, projects, or custom settings